FLASHPACKING IN LADAKH

 2. Delhi > Chandigarh > Manali > Sarchu > Pangong Tso > Leh

-3. Buddhist monasteries: You cannot miss the beautifully built monasteries that will create a bountiful relationship with the Tibetan and Ladakhi culture and tradition.
-The Shanti Stupa at Changspa, Thiksey Monastery, Stipuk monastery, Hemis monastery are few of many and most visited monasteries in Ladakh.
+3. Buddhist monasteries: You cannot miss the beautifully built monasteries that will create a bountiful relationship with the Tibetan and Ladakhi cultures and traditions.
+The Shanti Stupa at Changspa, Thiksey Monastery, Stipuk monastery, and Hemis monastery are a few of many most visited monasteries in Ladakh.
 Tourists even take detours to complete their journey by visiting these Buddhist temples.
-The Stok monastery is the favourite among tourists; it represents the typical Ladakhi culture and holds a ritual dance-mask festival annually.
+The Stok monastery is a favorite among tourists; it represents the typical Ladakhi culture and holds a ritual dance-mask festival annually.

 7. Tsomoriri Lake is a famous stop for camping and trekking, it can be reached via Pangong and cuts on the Manali-Leh highway.
-In all its lush and picturesque landscape, enjoy the sound of gushing lake, wild life beauty and mighty mountains.
+In all its lush and picturesque landscape, enjoy the sound of gushing lakes, wildlife beauty, and mighty mountains.

 9. Drass war Memorial (Vijaypath) really enriches the patriotic spirit.
 The memorial was built by the Indian Army, as a tribute to all the soldiers who lost their lives during the Kargil war in 1999.
 It is located on the Srinagar-Leh highway.

-Khardungla Pass, Nubra Valley, Sand Dunes Leisur Park, Nubra, Changla Pass, Pangong Lake, Tso-Moriri Lake, Gurudwara Pathar Sahib, Thiksey Monastery, Alichi Choskor Monastery, Confluence of Indus and Zanskar river, Likir Monastery, Spituk Monastery, Hall of Fame, Stok Palace Museum, Magnetic Hills, Basgo Monastery, Namgyal Tsemo Monastery, Samstanling Monastery, Phyang Monastery, Sankar Monastery.
-Stakna Monastery, Jama Masjid, Leh, Shey Monastery, Zanskar Velley and muct more
+Khardungla Pass, Nubra Valley, Sand Dunes Leisure Park, Nubra, Changla Pass, Pangong Lake, Tso-Moriri Lake, Gurudwara Pathar Sahib, Thiksey Monastery, Alichi Choskor Monastery, Confluence of Indus and Zanskar river, Likir Monastery, Spituk Monastery, Hall of Fame, Stok Palace Museum, Magnetic Hills, Basgo Monastery, Namgyal Tsemo Monastery, Samstanling Monastery, Phyang Monastery, Sankar Monastery.
+Stakna Monastery, Jama Masjid, Leh, Shey Monastery, Zanskar Valley, and much more

 Area: 98000 square km

 Altitude: Altitude ranges from 9000 feet (2,750 m) at Kargil to 25,170 feet (7,672 m) at Saser Kangri in the Karakoram.
-Temperature: In summers, up to 27 degree Celsius, and in winters it is -20 degree Celsius and below in the higher reaches.
+Temperature: In summers, up to 27 degrees Celsius, and in winters it is -20 degrees Celsius and below in the higher reaches.

 Best Season: Early June to October

-Clothing: In summers, light woollen clothes and in winters, heavy woollens with wind proofing
+Clothing: In summers, light woolen clothes, and in winters, heavy woolens with windproofing

 Airport: Leh Airport